isuruwa/MSF-ANDRO/README.md

 # MSF-EXPLOIT is a Metasploit Multi Purpose Exploiting Toolkit For Termux .

+# Only a Basic Script , Still in Development .

 # FEATURES :

 - [x] Install Metasploit ( Termux )